steemit/steem-python/docs/steem.rst

 Steem - Your Starting Point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Steem library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the releated blockchain technology and cryptography.
-This library can be used to do anything that is allowed according to the Steem blockchain protocol.

 Quick Start
 -----------
 You can start using the library with just a few lines of code, as seen in this quick example: